Who Invented Tennis? The History and Origins of the Sport

 Related tennis guides

-A Grand Slam in tennis refers to the four most prestigious tournaments of the calendar year: the Australian Open, French Open, Wimbledon, and US Open.
-Winning all four in the same year is called a Calendar Grand Slam.
+A Grand Slam in tennis is the four biggest events: the Australian Open, French Open, Wimbledon and US Open.
+Winning all four in a year is a Calendar Slam.